oshaughnessy/mu-wordpress/README.md

 right alongside WordPress.
 Want to install persistent plugins?
 Put them in `html/wp-content/plugins`.
 Want to install a theme?
 Add it to `html/wp-content/themes`.

+### Caveat

+This is a really simple proof-of-concept for deploying and managing a WordPress installation through code.
+Making it robust is more complex, and not within the scope of the basic presentation here.

 ## FAQ